How to apply

 - Email of costings approval from all Departments involved

 - Plus Royal Marsden approval (where applicable)

 - Plus Royal Marsden Clinical Research Lead approval (where applicable)

 Can Imperial employees (or ICHT employees with honorary College contracts) working on the Brompton, Marsden or Chelsea & Westminster campuses apply?

 The MRC component is open to anyone with an Imperial College contract, honorary or otherwise.
-This is the fourth year that The Royal Marsden has contributed funds to this scheme and as such collaborative applications are encouraged.
+This is the sixth year that The Royal Marsden has contributed funds to this scheme and as such collaborative applications are encouraged.
 Previous schemes have involved an element of funding from the Chelsea & Westminster Hospital NHS Foundation Trust and therefore collaborative applications between Chelsea & Westminster and Imperial are also encouraged.

 How should I cost my proposal?